AmberMurray/byof/README.md

 # B Y O F - Quarter 2 Project

-BYOF (Bring Your Own Food) is an app that connects your favorite bars, which let you bring in your own grub, with your favorite food truck.
-Check it out [here](https://byof.herokuapp.com/).
+BYOF (Bring Your Own Food) is an app that connects your favorite bars, that let you bring in your own grub 👍🏼, with your favorite food truck, making every day the best day ever!
+Check it out [here](https://byof.herokuapp.com/)!

+Check it out here: https://byof.herokuapp.com/

 ![](/md-images/renote-landing.gif)

 ## Features
-RE:Note is a web-based markdown note-taking app.
-Users can create and organize folders and notes, as well as upload their own images.
-Markdown notes can also be downloaded to a users personal computer.
+BYOF was designed a mobile-friendly.
+Everyone is able to access to the site data, which includes truck-to-bar schedules, food safety ratings for each truck, and user reviews of their feastnig experience.
+Users who register receive the added benefit of being able to save food trucks to their favorites list and to leave reviews about their food truck adventures.

 ### Notes
 ![](/md-images/renote-notes.gif)